quanhoang-pm/quanhoang-pm.github.io/_posts/2020-12-27-tips-and-tricks-in-python-part-1.md

 ---
-title: "Tips and tricks in Python"
+title: "Tips and tricks in Python (part 1)"
 date: 2020-12-27 21:50:00
 last_modified_at: 2021-11-06 15:00:00
 categories: